- Ensuring clarity of vision, ethos and strategic direction.

 Term of Office – 03/02/2019 – 02/02/2023

-On a personal level, Julia is currently mum to 2 children at the school, so can essentially have empathy and understanding from the point of view of both teacher and parent.
+On a personal level, Julia is currently mum to a child at the school, so can essentially have empathy and understanding from the point of view of both teacher and parent.
 She is a passionate runner and likes to instil a love for being active amongst all of the children.
 Under Julia's guidance, the school achieved the SUSTRANS Bronze Active Travel mark for its commitment to encouraging pupils to walk, bike or scoot to school.
 Mabe School is now trying to gain further accreditation through the Modeshift STARS scheme.

 Mr Scott Wilson